pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "DateFieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface DateFieldScanCondition extends FieldScanCondition {
+export interface DateFieldScanCondition extends NegateableFieldScanCondition {
     // (undocumented)
     readonly fieldId: ScanFormula.DateFieldId;
 }